TheODDYSEY/Student-Perfomance-Model/README.md

 - `model_code.py`: The main script containing the machine learning model training, evaluation, and visualization code.
 - `enrollment_model.pkl`: The serialized RandomForestClassifier model saved for future use.
+- `graduation_model.pkl` :The serialized model for future use

 ## Data